vjmadrid/workspace-doc/doc/python/README-Installation-Configuration-Pyenv.md

 # Installation / Configuration Pyenv

-Pyenv is a tool for managing Python versions installations
+Pyenv is a tool for managing Python versions installations -> Python version manager

 [pyenv](https://github.com/pyenv/pyenv)

 * Works even if you have Python installed on your system previously
-* Allows you to install multiple and different versions of Python on your system -> setup isolated python environment
+* Allows install multiple and different versions of Python on your system -> setup isolated python environment
-* Allows you to manage Python versions
+* Allows manage multiple Python versions
 * Avoid having to work with the System Python (Mac or Linux by default)
   * The Mac operating system uses this install of Python (located in usr/bin/python) to perform critical tasks needed for the smooth operation of your computer
 * Reduces the problems of conflicting dependencies
-* Allows to activate a version of Python : global or local
+* Allows to activate/change a version of Python : global or local
 * Define virtual environments
 * Allows to activate different virtual environments
 * Works very well with Mac → Install with homebrew
 * Has plugins that add functionality pyenv-virtualenv, pyenv-doctor, etc.
+* create and manage virtual environments.
 * ...

 It is advisable not to use the System version of Python